 The sounds are produced in a variety of ways - usually digitally but not always on computers.
 Software-wise, the primary tools are SuperCollider, Pure Data, Renoise, Audacity, and various custom-coded sequencers and synthesizers, and various other smaller tools and toys.
 On the hardware side, Krovo uses an Alesis Micron, a Teenage Engineering OP-1, a Eurorack modular setup, and a laptop, among many other instruments and noisemakers.

 Although many of these tools come with presets, many of the current preferences are chosen because of their openness and creative potential: Audacity, Pure Data, and SuperCollider allow for effects, synthesizers, and sequencers to be written entirely from scratch, unbound by standard templates or workflows tailored to conventional electronic music.

 Krovo has released five albums and seven EPs thus far, listed on the music page.

 In the past, collaborations have included works with Orangy/Jeri and Mathew Pelton.
-Krovo has also provided remixes for MKDELTA and Cripple Clerk (and is open to providing more remixes if requested).
+Krovo has also provided remixes for MKDELTA and Cripple Clerk.
+Please contact if you'd like a remix done for your music. :-)

-Krovo first released music on modula t. worm's own label, the now defunct K-PDT, but more recently with Glitch City and Dramacore.
+Krovo first released music on modula's own label, the now defunct K-PDT, but more recently with Glitch City and Dramacore.